A two-day festival of global insights and ideas that explores how new automotive technology will change the way we think, live and drive.

 Lead automotive designer, Seymourpowell

-President and CEO, Association for Unmanned Vehicle Systems International (AUVSI)
+President & CEO, Association for Unmanned Vehicle Systems International (AUVSI)

 Trust me, I’m an autonomous car: How can self-driving cars (re)-gain trust?The automotive and electronics industries are set for an automotive future anchored around self- driving vehicles.
 Early tech adopters post videos proudly showing themselves drive “hands-off”.
 The wider public, however, is not convinced.
 Surveys suggest that more than 60% of the UK public and more than 73% of the US public would be reluctant travel in an autonomous car, never mind buy one.